 Health Savings Account

-Health Savings Accounts are available to Plan H members only.
+Health Savings Accounts are available to High Deductible Health Plan members only.
 Employees enrolled in Medicare or listed as a dependent on another person's tax return are not eligible for Health Savings Accounts.

-HSAs resemble individual retirement accounts, except the money is earmarked for healthcare expenses.
+HSA's resemble individual retirement accounts, except the money is earmarked for healthcare expenses only.
 The IRS announces the maximum amounts permitted for deposit each year.

 - Your deposits are tax-free and your money grows, year after year, tax-free until you use it.